 “Skin cells of healthy matures were used to develop mini-brains, but that cells from people with some of the characteristics or some of the diseases can be used to compose brains to the analysing different type of pharmaceuticals“, said Hartung.

-These 3D mini brains have very small size at 350 micrometres in diameter or just similar to the eye of a housefly.
+These 3D mini-brains have a very small size at 350 micrometers in diameter or just similar to the eye of a housefly.
 And just clear to the human eye and thousands of specific copies can be originated in each group.
 In the same petri-dish, hundreds of them can arise easily.

-The scientists were able to watch the development of myelin and could see that, it starts to covering up the axons.
-The mini-brains even exposed Spontaneous activity of electrophysiology, which could be recorded with electrodes, similar to EEG (electroencephalogram).
+The scientists were able to watch the development of myelin and could see that, it starts to cover up the axons.
+The mini-brains even exposed the Spontaneous activity of electrophysiology, which could be recorded with electrodes, similar to EEG (electroencephalogram).

 For testing, scientists allocate this mini-brain on an electrodes array and listened to the spontaneous electrical communication with neurons as test drugs were added.